MAMA announces selection of local artists to exhibit in 2019-2020

 03 January 2019

-In a competitive application process each August, artists are selected by a panel to hold an exhibition at MAMA.
+In a competitive annual application process, artists are selected by a panel to hold an exhibition at MAMA.

 In 2019, MAMA continues to support and champion artists within the Albury Wodonga region, after a further 10 artists have been selected for the forward program.
 Collectively, the exhibition program will be formed by artists whose practices are driven by a robust enquiry and investigative approach to their work.